Research Data Management

 To support researchers with the drafting of their Research Data Management Plan (RDMP) a template is developed in the form of an online web tool.
-This web tool consists of a series of questions about data and topics about research with human participants, informed consent and GDPR requirements.
+This web tool consists of a series of questions about data and topics about research with human participants or processing of personal data.
 When all answers have been submitted, a Research Data Management Plan is generated.

 By making a RDMP you can determine if you should submit your research design to the CETOR.
 You can log in to the webtool using your UG credentials at: rdmp.webhosting.rug.nl